 The Luxor's T&T is 8000sqft of aluminum-walled, skeleton-bedecked haute-sombrero, rocking a massive, 65x25ft mural of a lady bullfighter, and serving classic Ameri-mex (nachos, tamales, enchiladas), plus nuevo tacos filled with the likes of lobster & more.

-This two-story bar in front of the Monte Carlo has an open air balcony, great views of The Strip, and a killer margarita collection, including The Sancho -- a 42oz house margarita that can be served on the rocks or frozen.
+This two-story bar in front of the Monte Carlo has an open air balcony, great views of The Strip, and a killer margarita collection.
+Go big and order and pitcher for your crew, or try The Sancho -- a 42oz house margarita that's basically just as strong and that can be served on the rocks or frozen.
+Soak up the booze with an order of combo nachos with steak and chicken.
+It's essentially four meals for the price of one.

 Not only does LC have 100 different tequilas, they've also got a $235 flight wtih Gran Patron Bordeaux, Don Julio REAL, and Herradura Seleccion Suprema.
 Pair that with delicious & authentic eats, and you're golden.